mymeaning-ceo/my-bode-project/README.md

 `/api/boards`.
 A simple management page is located at `/admin/boards` in the React client.
 Deleting a board also removes its corresponding `post_{slug}` collection.

+### Generic record API

+The `records` endpoint provides basic CRUD operations for arbitrary collections.
+Use `/api/records/:collection` with POST to insert documents and `/api/records/:collection/:id` for GET, PUT and DELETE.
+This makes it easy to experiment with new MongoDB collections without adding dedicated routes.